siddhant230/federated_rag/readme.md

 @ifra @irina

-1. **Open in Browser**: Paste the above URL into your browser’s address bar to access the voting interface.
+1. **Open in Browser**: Paste the above URL into your browser’s address bar to access the fed-rag interface.

 ### Creating the about_me.json